NamanSingh69/WebSearchChatBot/README.md

 ## License

 Feel free to use and modify this code for your own purposes.
-(Consider adding a specific license like MIT if you want to formally open-source it).

 ---

 **Disclaimer:** This script uses third-party APIs (SERP API and Gemini API) and is subject to their terms of service and usage limits.
 Please ensure you are aware of and comply with their respective terms.